kduraiswami/studentloanvisualizer/plan.md

-place marker for one loan portfolio(done) markers will include text associated with loan portfolio(done) pass json object with all locations on index route(done)
+place marker for one loan portfolio(done) markers will include text associated with loan portfolio(done) pass json object with all locations on index route(done) clean up initialize function(done)

-clean up initialize function(done)
+write some rspec

 Visual Steps:
 good icon for the marker placers(done) good zoom and center of map over the US(done)

-create a thorough and nice readme.md
+create a thorough and nice readme.md(done)